Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QNetworkAccessManager-c.rst

 **Note:** After the request has finished, it is the responsibility of the user to delete the :sip:ref:`~PyQt6.QtNetwork.QNetworkReply` object at an appropriate time.
 Do not directly delete it inside the slot connected to :sip:ref:`~PyQt6.QtNetwork.QNetworkAccessManager.finished`.
 You can use the deleteLater() function.

 **Note:** :sip:ref:`~PyQt6.QtNetwork.QNetworkAccessManager` queues the requests it receives.
 The number of requests executed in parallel is dependent on the protocol.
 Currently, for the HTTP protocol on desktop platforms, 6 requests are executed in parallel for one host/port combination.

+**Note:** :sip:ref:`~PyQt6.QtNetwork.QNetworkAccessManager` doesn't handle RFC 2616 Section 8.2.2 properly, in that it doesn't react to incoming data until it's done writing.
+For example, the upload of a large file won't stop even if the server returns a status code that instructs the client to not continue.

 A more involved example, assuming the manager is already existent, can be: